lunaroyster/manim-repl/README.md

 ## Next steps:

 * Build a tiny webserver to browse and display math animations at the repl.run url
+* I think the installation step above can be removed.
+It's not quite the same as the 'run' command (which we could add to the .replit file), which should run our webserver.
 * Consider if there's a way to save and stream animations that doesn't require rendering to a video file
 * At the end of the render process, manim throws an error, presumably because it's trying to play the video file which isn't possible on the repl.it interface.